GoodNotes/interviews/communitymanager.md

 ### Assignment

-You're asked to create a fictional social media profile on a specific topic of your own choice (feel free to chose the most suitable channel yourself) and curate something on there.
+You're asked to create a fictional social media profile on a specific topic of your own choice (feel free to choose the most suitable channel yourself) and curate something on there.
 Please also write one page to talk about your rationales behind picking the content and the approach you took.

 We are not expecting you to create all the content yourselves.
 You can select it from elsewhere as well if you want as long as it is sufficient to show your creativity, taste, communication skills and social media affinity.